-The institutional base and national capacity in the MATE to manage POPs established during the initial NIP development will be maintained and strengthened, if necessary.
-The Project Coordination Unit (PCU) will consists of the National Project Coordinator and Assistant to Project Coordinator.
-The main responsibilities of PCU will be to draft the project work plan including assigned responsibilities amongst government and other stakeholders, the management of the project excecution, initiation, final planning and budget.
-In addition, the PCU will also monitor technical aspects of the project, organize the inception and other workshops, establish and contract the working groups and consult stakeholders throughout the project life.
+The Project Coordination Unit (PCU) will consists of the National Project Manager (NPM), Assistant Project Manager (APM) and Project Technical Specialist (PTS).
+The main responsibilities of PCU will be to: (1) draft the project work plan including assigned responsibilities amongst government and other stakeholders, (2) manage the project excecution, initiation, final planning and budget, (3) monitor technical aspects of the project, organize the inception and other workshops, and (4) establish and contract the working groups and consult stakeholders throughout the project life.
 Strong emphasis will be placed on the participation of the private sector and civil society to ensure their active involvement in the exceution of the project.
-NGOs, research and academic institutions, industrial and professional associations will be invited to contribute to the achievement of the project objective's.
-Special emphasis will be placed on the participation of women group members as steering committee members to ensure their active involvement throughout the project duration.
+All responsibilities, timelines and the budget will clearly spelled out in order to guarantee the fast, safe and accurate execution of the project.

 Activity 1.1.2.
-Re-estalish the National Steering Committee (NSC) (to be covered by PMC and co-financing)
+Re-establish the National Steering Committee (NSC) (to be covered by PMC and co-financing)

-The NSC consisting of relevant ministry bodies, representatives from NGO's and universities is already in place and the governmental and nongovernmental bodies that had participated in the original NIP development will also be involved in the NIP review and update process.
-However, additional stakeholders, representatives and ministries in charge dealing with new POPs, especially stakeholders involved in the import and export of articles (e.g. electronic appliances) containing new POPs, and stakeholders from industry sectors affected by regulations on production / disposal of waste and articles containing new POPs will be consulted.
+The NSC consisting of relevant ministry bodies, representatives from NGOs (including women groups), universities and academia is already in place and the governmental and nongovernmental bodies that had participated in the original NIP development will also be involved in the NIP review and update process.
+However, additional stakeholders, representatives and ministries in charge dealing with new POPs, especially stakeholders involved in import and export of articles (e.g. electronic appliances) containing new POPs, and stakeholders from industry sectors affected by regulations on production/disposal of waste and articles containing new POPs will be consulted.

 Activity 1.1.3.
-Draw up overall workplan, select working groups, national and international experts and assign responsibilities
+Draw up overall workplan, select working groups, national and international experts a assign responsibilities

 The PCU will develop a detailed workplan for the NIP update.
 It will draw up the assigned responsibilities among government departments and selection and nomination of relevant project stakeholders.
 The NSC will approve the workplan.
-With this, relevant governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.

-Expertise not available at the national stakeholder level will be compensated with national experts.
-The PCU will assure their selection and hiring.
-The implementing agency will select and hire International experts to assist in specific project activities outlined in the TORs.
+With this, relevant Governmental institutions will be requested to allocate the necessary human and technical resources for the project implementation.
+Expertise not available at the national stakeholder level will be undertaken by national experts that are selected and hired through the national executing organization.
+UNIDO will select and hire international experts to assist in specific project activities outlined in the TORs.

-Four working groups with expertise in specific areas will be responsible for conducting the inventories as follows:
+Four working groups with expertise in specific areas will be resonsible for conducting the inventories as follows:

-- working group on institutional and legal issues will assess and analyze the current legislative and institutional framework pertaining to the management of hazardous new POPs chemicals and waste.
-The results will be summarized in a report. - three inventory working groups will be on (i) old and new POPs pesticides, (ii) old and new industrial POPs and (iii) old and new unintentionally produced POPs (uPOPs).
+- The working group on institutional and legal issues will assess and prepare a gap analysis on the current legislative and institutional framework pertaining to the management of hazardous new POPs chemicals and waste.
+The results will be summarized in a report. - The three inventory working groups will be on (i) old and new POPs pesticides, (ii) old and new industrial POPs and (iii) old and new unintentionally produced POPs (uPOPs).
 Each working group will update the existing POPs inventory and conduct new POPs inventory.
-The members of the working groups should be representatives from all relevant institutions and other stakeholders (industry, farmers, waste disposal and recycling etc.).
+The members of the working groups should be representatives from all relevant institutions and other stakeholders (industry, farmers, waste disposal and recycling, etc.).

 National and international experts will assist in the implementation of the project activities, outputs and drafting of the project documents.
-The national experts will be selected and contracted by the PCU through the subcontract, and the international expert will be selected and recruited by UNIDO.
+The national experts will be selected and contracted by the national executing organization and the international expert will be likewise selected and contracted by UNIDO.